New Google Ads Offer Extensions Integrate Discount Offers with Search

 Google Wallet as a whole has been struggling to wrangle in users, despite being a cool product, partly because the technology doesn’t work across all mobile phones.
 The “Save to Wallet” feature continues the trend of Google emphasizing local.

-And now we have AdWords Offer Extensions, a logical next step in Google’s efforts to delve into the realm of coupons, offers and rebates.
+And now we have Google Ads Offer Extensions, a logical next step in Google’s efforts to delve into the realm of coupons, offers and rebates.
 It’s clear that Google sees the value of coupons and deals, especially when combined with local searches, which account for roughly one of every 4 searches conducted on Google.
 Offer Extensions are a smart move for Google, but it’ll benefit advertisers even more if they take Google up on the offer.

 Offer Extensions: Better ROI Measurement for Advertisers